 Thus, if you are on the high end of the empathy spectrum, be careful of placing too much time, energy, and effort into the problems of others... especially if you are ignoring your own needs.
 Being empathetic is extremely rewarding, but also potentially draining and exhausting.
 You need to always be sure and make time for yourself -- and your healing.

 Finally, we are seeing promising results with plant medicines and empathy.
 Both cannabis and psilocybin have been shown to increase emotional empathy.
-Furthermore, other researchers have concluded that psychedelics increase prosocial behaviors, empathy, cognitive flexibility, creativity, personality factors like openness, spirituality, self-transcendence, and mindfulness-related capabilities.
+Furthermore, other researchers have concluded that psychedelics increase prosocial behaviors, empathy, cognitive flexibility, creativity, and personality factors like openness, spirituality, self-transcendence, and mindfulness-related capabilities.

 See also this book: The Empath's Survival Guide: Life Strategies for Sensitive People.